-CSOs strive to play an important role in monitoring and seeking to influence government.
-Some CSOs are involved in policy debate and monitoring of government services while providing feedback and recommendations to strengthen public policy and/or government service delivery.
+CSOs strive to play an important role in overseeing government activities.
+Some CSOs are involved in policy debate and monitoring of government services while providing feedback and recommendations to strengthen public policy and/ or government service delivery.
 Nascent networks exist for certain sectors, for example in land and education and better data analysis, advocacy, research, and networking would help CSOs prepare high-quality evidence-based recommendations and further influence national and sub-national policy.
-CSOs inconsistently provide quality, sustainable advocacy services and lack transparent processes for identifying and prioritising constituents and issues.
+CSOs inconsistently provide quality, sustainable advocacy services and lack transparent processes for identifying and prioritizing constituents and issues.
 Some advocacy issues are donor-driven.
-Citizens face challenges but often are unaware what CSOs can do to help and how to contact them.
-CSOs too infrequently explain their roles and mandates to citizens.
-CSOs often use informal rather than formal mechanisms to research issues and make recommendations while fulfilling their oversight roles.
-Many Timorese CSOs rely on development partners for funding and do not leverage funds from different
+Citizens have issues but often are unaware what CSO can do to help and how to contact them.
+CSOs too infrequently

-These identities are not mutually exclusive and, in some areas, traditional beliefs co-exist with institutionalized Catholicism.
-Indeed, civil society - both international and local - are increasingly engaging with customary practices such as the traditional method of dispute resolution nahe biti boot or 'spreading out the mat' or encouraging the use traditional rituals such as tara bandu for local environmental protection, as more is understood about these practices and their significance in local communities.

-10 The Asia Foundation (2018) Tatoli Public Opinion Survey.
+- 9 These identities are not mutually exclusive and, in some areas, traditional beliefs co-exist with institutionalized Catholicism.
+Indeed, civil society both international and local are increasingly engaging with customary practices such as the traditional method of dispute resolution nahe biti boot or 'spreading out the mat' or encouraging the use traditional rituals such as tara bandu for local environmental protection, as more is understood about these practices and their significance in local communities. - 10 The Asia Foundation (2018) Tatoli Public Opinion Survey.